VariantSync/Vatras/src/Framework/Definitions.lagda.md

 Semantics L C = ∀ {i : Size} {A : 𝔸} → L i A → IndexedVMap ∞ A C
 ```

-We further introduce convenience records that gather all relevant informatoin to characterize a single language.
+We further introduce convenience records that gather all relevant information to characterize a single language.
 ```agda
 record VariabilityLanguage : Set₁ where field